pulumi/pulumi-kubernetes-operator/docs/create-stacks-using-pulumi-dotnet.md

         });

         // Create an NGINX deployment in-cluster.
-        var myStack = new K8s.ApiExtensions.CustomResource("nginx", new StackArgs {
+        var myStack = new Pulumi.Kubernetes.ApiExtensions.CustomResource("nginx", new StackArgs {
             Spec = new StackSpecArgs
             {